matiasbattocchia/nodemcu-repl/README.md

 ## TODO

 * Autocompletion of NodeMCU API.

 * Human-readable representation of Lua tables
 ([see this](http://lua-users.org/wiki/TableSerialization)).

 * Make use of [LuaMinify](https://github.com/stravant/LuaMinify)
 file **minifier** to reduce the size of uploaded Lua scripts.
-Harder than expected as it needs a revamp.
-Meanwhile, why not to strip comments?
+Harder than expected as it needs a revamp. **Meanwhile, the uploader leaves out comment lines**.

-* Buffer overflow exception.
-* UTF-8 decoding error.

 ## Acknowledgments